andreiolaru-ro/FLASH-MAS/notes.md

 Services / features
 ===================

-	* each component uses one service
+	* each feature uses one service
 	* one support may offer multiple services
 	* support may recommend feature implementations